muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 nodes in the general case; in conventional terms, one is for selecting values representing collections of other values.

-## None / Empty Type
+## None / Empty Type Possrep

-The **None** type is the *empty type*, which is the minimal data type of the type system and consists of exactly zero values.
+The **None** possrep corresponds to the *empty type*, which is the minimal data type of each type system and consists of exactly zero values.
 This has no representation in the grammar, but is mentioned for parity.

 ## Boolean